Intro to Computer Science

 The modulo operator % gives you that remainder.

-These two division strategies turn out to be enormously useful to us.
+These two division strategies will be useful to us later on.

 You can use Python's built-in functions to convert from one data type to another: